INTROX-AI/UdAi-Assistant/README.md

    - Go to [Google AI Studio](https://aistudio.google.com/)
    - Obtain your Google Generative AI API key.
-   - Create a `.env` file in the root directory and add your API key:
+   - Create a `.env` file in the root directory and add your API key(or replace the API variable{not secure for commercial use}):

      ```env
      GOOGLE_API_KEY=your_google_api_key_here